 - And more…

-Every activity is a new opportunity to learn how to live free from addiction and mental health disorder and find natural joy.
+Every activity is a new opportunity to learn how to live free from mental health disorders or addiction and find natural joy.
 Enjoying recreation and activities in sobriety and with sober peers of similar experience is one of the best ways to experience the hope and promise of a full life.